tjarkvandemerwe/tidyprompt/README.md

 [![R-CMD-check](https://github.com/tjarkvandemerwe/tidyprompt/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/tjarkvandemerwe/tidyprompt/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-`tidyprompt` is an R package to prompt and empower your large language models (LLMs), the tidy way.
+‘tidyprompt’ is an R package to prompt and empower your large language models (LLMs), the tidy way.

-Key features of `tidyprompt` are:
+Key features of ‘tidyprompt’ are:

-- **tidy prompting**: Quickly and elegantly construct prompts for LLMs, using piping syntax (inspired by the `tidyverse`).
+- **tidy prompting**: Quickly and elegantly construct prompts for LLMs, using piping syntax (inspired by the ‘tidyverse’).
 Wrap a base prompt in prompt wraps to influence how the LLM handles the prompt.
 A library of pre-built prompt wraps is included, but you can also write your own.